Yar1991/hello-chat/README.md

 # Project "HelloChat"

 A live chat app with rooms.
+Desktop only.
 You can check it [here](https://test-chat-837ce.web.app/).

 ## Technologies used: